 Gerald T. Gowitt, M.D. received his undergraduate degree in biology from Central Connecticut State College, New Britain, Connecticut in 1970.
 He earned his doctor of medicine degree from the University of North Carolina at Chapel Hill in 1982.
-He completed a residency in anatomic and clinical pathology in 1986 at Emory University Affiliated Hospitals in Atlanta, Georgia.
-Dr. Gowitt then completed a fellowship in forensic pathology in 1987 with the Fulton County Medical Examiner’s Office in Atlanta, Georgia.
+He completed a four year residency in anatomic and clinical pathology in 1986 at Emory University Affiliated Hospitals in Atlanta, Georgia followed by a one year fellowship in forensic pathology at the Fulton County Medical Examiner’s Office.